Springfield, New Zealand: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types I. Ensure that you get the correct kind.
-The vast majority of adapters that you can buy are just plug changers and expect your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types I. Make sure to pick the correct type.
+Many adapters available are simply plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most countries.

 What to wear/what to pack: